Oaxaca en la historia y en el mito: Sor Juana Inés de la Cruz and Miguel Cabrera

 Once again, we see Arturo García Bustos' realistic approach to painting.
 This time in the sense that he chose to paint an image of Sor Juana that is almost a carbon copy of the original portrait by Cabrera.

-If you are wondering why the artist included an angel an explanation is that Sor Juana died the same year that Miguel Cabrera was born.
+If you are wondering why the artist included an angel, an explanation is that Sor Juana died the same year that Miguel Cabrera was born.
 Without an angel, how would Cabrera know what Sor Juana looked like?

 Antequera in the Baroque Period

 The formative period in Mexican and Oaxacan history was the Era of the Baroque from 1600 to 1750.
 Philanthropy, cochineal, Church organs, music, Catholicism and imposing architecture were some of the outstanding elements of the Baroque Era in Oaxaca and they are represented in the mural.

 Manuel Fernández Fiallo, Philanthropy and Cochineal

-In the top right corner of the image above, Manuel Fernández Fiallo de Boralla (1631-1708) is portrayed wearing clothes evoking the color of nopal leaves that we see in the middle of the image.
+In the top right corner of the image above, Manuel Fernández Fiallo de Boralla (1631-1708) is portrayed wearing clothes evoking the color of nopal leaves and some green nopal leaves are depicted below him.
 García Bustos depicts the religious Fiallo drafting a church-like structure.
 Don Fiallo was a main benefactor for the construction of the following Oaxacan churches San Agustín, La Merced, San Francisco and Santa María del Marquesado.
-A small brown dog, an Xoxo or Xoloitzcuintle, near the left elbow of Don Fiallo evokes symbolism of the Dominican order, the first to send friars to Oaxaca.
+A small brown dog, perhaps an Xoxo or Xoloitzcuintle, near the left elbow of Don Fiallo evokes symbolism of the Dominican order, the first to send friars to Oaxaca.

 In the middle of the image, a peasant woman with a container on her back, is picking insects from nopal cactus to be used in producing bright red cochineal dye.
 As well, at the bottom of the image, a young woman holds cloth that has been colored by dye made from Cochineal.

 This red dye made some Oaxacans rich, including the philanthropist, Manuel Fernández Fiallo.
 The last testament of Manuel Fernández Fiallo lists 20 churches, convents, schools and orphanages as well as individuals such as his enslaved servant whom he freed and granted money.